Over the years, Timberline has developed a number of policies.

 - They will spend one-on-one time with the camper.

 - They will find out what the camper likes to do and try to do it with them.

 - They will set short-term goals for the camper to reach.

 - Every effort will be made to have the camper make it through the first night, since that is the most difficult time.

-- If the counselor’s attempt fails to resolve the camper’s distress after a reasonable amount of time (30 to 60 minutes with no evidence that the child is being consoled):
+- If the cabin leader’s attempt fails to resolve the camper’s distress after a reasonable amount of time (30 to 60 minutes with no evidence that the child is being consoled):

-- The camper will be brought to the head counselor/program staff.
+- The camper will be brought to the head cabin leader/program staff.

-- They will continue to work with the camper and relieve the time pressure from the counselor.
+- They will continue to work with the camper and relieve the time pressure from the cabin leader.

 - If the camper continues to be upset and still wants to go home, then arrangements will be made to contact parents, as they know their child best and will be able to advise camp staff on how to proceed.

 - If parents are to be contacted, the following parameters will be followed: